Elevation: 10,810 ft

 West Gully/Northwest Shoulder, Class 3

 The South Creek Trail is overgrown, poorly maintained, and is not “hiker friendly.”
 It crosses South Creek numerous times in thick trees/brush with no footbridges.
-The creek crossings can be done without fording the creek, but it’s not always easy.
+The creek crossings can be done without fording the creek but it’s not always easy.
 At the least, this trail is tedious and time consuming.
-I don’t recommend it, but in this canyon, you have no choice.
+I don’t recommend it but, in this canyon, you have no choice.
 It is the ONLY trail here.

 From the mouth of South Creek Canyon, follow the South Creek Trail/ATV road as it meanders upstream near the creek and crosses it thirteen (13) times.
 Avoid the 6th/7th creek crossings and 9th/10th creek crossings by staying on the same side of the creek and bushwhacking a short distance upstream to find the road again.
 You can also avoid the 1st/2nd creek crossings as well.
-Leave the trail/ATV road soon after the 13th creek crossing at an unsigned junction with a 2-track road going E up a steep scrub shoulder.
+Leave the trail/ATV road soon after the 13th creek crossing at an unsigned junction with a 2-track road going east up a steep scrub shoulder.
 The elevation here is about 7,320 feet.

 The terrain is now mostly a talus/scree mix with some rocky outcrops to skirt or climb over (Class 3).
-After a final steep section of ridge rock/boulders, you reach the North Ridge.
-There were still quite a few areas of snow on the pockets of the North Ridge, so getting to the summit wasn’t going to be easy.
+After a final steep section of ridge rock/boulders, you reach the north ridge.
+There were still quite a few areas of snow on the pockets of the north ridge, so getting to the summit wasn’t going to be easy.
 Just below the summit was a large snowfield/cornice awaiting me.
 I had no ice axe with me.
 This was supposed to be a snow-free climb.
 Oops.

-North Ridge/West Gully (Descent), Class 3
+North Ridge/West Gully, Class 3

-Same as for the West Gully/Northwest Shoulder Route
+Same as for the west gully/northwest shoulder

-The most challenging part of the West Gully descent is the scramble from the ridge saddle down to tree line.
+The most challenging part of the west gully descent is the scramble from the ridge saddle down to tree line.
 The terrain here is steep, loose gravel/scree then a combination of talus and scree.
 Unfortunately, the rock is too large to effectively boot-ski on, so it is a bit of a chore to work down through this area to safely reach tree line.
-The blowdown is a bit tedious in the upper section of the forest, but eases as you go farther down the gully.
+The blowdown is a bit tedious in the upper section of the forest but eases as you go farther down the gully.